Getting Started

 :animate: fade-in-slide-down

-Ray Train abstracts away the complexity of setting up a distributed training
+**Ray Train** makes distributed model training simple.
+It abstracts away the complexity of setting up distributed training across popular frameworks like PyTorch and TensorFlow.

 `````{tab-set}